dustinpfister/blog_posts/_posts/phaser-physics-drag.md

 layout: post
 categories: phaser
 id: 317
-updated: 2018-11-02 11:51:28
+updated: 2018-11-02 11:52:39
-version: 1.4
+version: 1.5
 ---

 For many projects using [phaser ce](https://photonstorm.github.io/phaser-ce/index.html) there will come a time now and then where it will be necessary to set some air resistance or drag for physics enabled display objects.
+In this post I will be coving the use of the body.drag property of the arcade physics engine in phaser ce, as a way to set drag for a physics body.

 <!-- more -->